arashsajjadi/G-DetectNet/README.md

 ## 2. Scientific and Technical Background

 - **Object Detection and Keypoint Extraction:**
-  We use YOLOv8 for object detection and a placeholder for keypoint extraction (which can later be replaced by a real OpenPose or HRNet implementation).
+  I used YOLOv11 for object detection and a placeholder for keypoint extraction (which can later be replaced by a real OpenPose or HRNet implementation).

 - **Feature Extraction with Deep CNNs:**
   A ResNet18 (with its final classification layer removed) converts cropped regions of interest (ROIs) into 512-dimensional feature vectors.